All Episodes

 Right, yes.

-And I was watching Bill Maher on a clip really supporting Israel, and I was almost thinking, wow, Bill Marr, he kind of sounds like a conservative.
+And I was almost thinking, wow, Bill Maher, he kind of sounds like a conservative.

-And I've been trying to figure out why the media just they ignore the fact that rockets are at schools, ignore the fact that they put rockets in civilian houses, but yet I when I watch Bill Maher, he actually brings that out in the open and exposes it, and he calls out other liberal people.
+And I've been trying to figure out why the media ignore the fact that rockets are in schools, ignore the fact that they put rockets in civilian houses.

-And I've seen Howard Stern support Israel, Joan Rivers.
+And I've seen Howard Stern support Israel.

-I don't know if she's really liberal or not, but I've seen her come out totally in favor of Israel.
+Joan Rivers, I don't know if she's really liberal or not, but I've seen her come out totally in favor of Israel.

 And I was wondering what your thoughts are on why the drive-bys are so gung-ho for Hamas.

-Well, they always have been, number one.
+Well, they always have been.

-There is an anti-Israeli bias that has always existed.
+Number one, there is an anti-Israeli bias that has always existed.

 I mean, it's even in the New York Times.

-I've had people ask me over the years, Rush, so many people in Hollywood are Jewish, why are they so against Israel?
+I've had people ask me over the years, Rush, so many people in Hollywood are Jewish.

 Because they're liberals first.

-There's also a factor here that Netanyahu is considered a right winger, and there isn't a right winger in the world that the media is going to support.
+There's also a factor here that Netanyahu is considered a right-winger, and there isn't a right-winger in the world that the media is going to support.

-Every right winger, every so-called conservative may as well be the Tea Party as far as they're concerned.
+Every right-winger, every so-called conservative, may as well be the Tea Party as far as they're concerned.

 Right, right.

-And that's something I've been noticing too, you know.
+And that's something I've been noticing, too.

 There's another thing, too.